Paradigm4/superfunpack/README.md

 SciDB for the new plugin to take effect.

-## fisher\_test\_odds\_ratio
+## fisher\_test\_odds\_ratio and fisher\_test\_p\_value

-Estimate the conditional odds ratio for a one-sided Fisher's exact test for testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.
+Estimate the conditional odds ratio or p value Fisher's exact test for testing the null of independence of rows and columns in a 2x2 contingency table with fixed marginals.
+Use these functions together to conduct Fisher's exact tests on 2x2 contingency tables.

-Use this function together with the `phyper` hypergeometric density function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.
-The SciDB examples below compute one-sided Fisher's exact tests corresponding to the `alternative=less` option in the R package, also shown for comparison.

 From the R documentation of fisher.test: